i Deal activity

 Even with the ongoing culture of the family company, Mexico is gradually becoming a good country to invest in, with one of the most attractive prospects being the energy sector.
 Additionally, fintech and telecommunications appear to be sectors to follow closely for investment opportunities, which will be encouraged by regulatory policies.

-Other regulatory reforms regarding competitive markets and anticorruption will undoubtedly be important steps for Mexico towards playing a significant role globally in terms of investment.
+Other regulatory reforms regarding competitive markets, fintech and anticorruption will undoubtedly be important steps for Mexico towards playing a significant role globally in terms of investment.